 Register as a student-at-large for those seeking a certificate in humanist studies

 Enroll in the Master of Arts in Leadership (MALS) Program to earn a master degree with a concentration in humanism (for acceptance in 2020-2021 academic year, you may take course and have credits transfer upon acceptance into program)

-Students will receive course syllabus August 26, first day of the Fall Semester, and will participate in monthly conference calls as well as a 5-day intensive Monday, January 27 to Friday, January 31 (9am to 5pm each day) on the Meadville Lombard campus in Chicago.
+Students will receive course syllabus February 17, first day of the Spring Semester, and will participate in monthly conference calls as well as a 5-day intensive Monday, March 23 to Friday, March 27 (9am to 5pm each day) on the Meadville Lombard campus in Chicago.